4 Types of Different Writing Styles

 Let’s get started by defining all the major different types of writing.

-Each of all four writing genres has a distinct aim, and they all need different types of writing skills.
+Each of all four writing styles has a distinct aim, and they all need different types of writing skills.
 Readers might also have heard them referred to in an academic setting as modes of discourse or rhetorical modes.
+Institutions with higher learning explain nine traditional rhetorical modes, however, the majority of pieces everyone is called upon to write will have one of these four main purposes only.

 There are four main different types of writing styles.
 Each has its own distinct purpose.